GLOSSARY @F-L-O-W

 clarification

-Once the coach establishes a connection with the client,
+coach establishes a connection with the client, their work together

-blocks to realization, and discernment of Right Action.
+purposes, blocks to realization, and discernment of Right Action.
+See:

 coaching

-subordinate in which the manager helps the subordinate to
+which the manager helps the subordinate to increase his/her skilled

 code (e5-4)